Wednesday, 2 April 2025

 Strong battery life and long-lasting support

 The Galaxy S24 FE comes with a 4,700mAh battery, ensuring you stay powered up throughout your day.
 Additionally, it includes IP68 dust and water resistance, meaning your phone can withstand everyday accidents without worry.
-Samsung has committed to offering seven years of operating system (OS) and updates, so your phone will remain up-to-date and secure for years to come.
+Samsung has committed to offering seven years of operating system (OS) and security updates, so your phone will remain up-to-date and secure for years to come.

 The phone’s camera setup is another highlight.
 You’ll find a 50-megapixel primary lens paired with an 8MP telephoto lens that offers 3x optical zoom.
 Both lenses come equipped with optical image stabilisation, ensuring clear and steady shots.
 The S24 FE also includes a 12MP ultra-wide lens, perfect for capturing expansive landscapes or group photos, and a 10MP front-facing camera for high-quality selfies.
 This is the first time Samsung’s ProVisual Engine, an AI-driven camera feature that enhances image quality, has been included in the FE series.